-Another piece of history is searching for its next caretaker, this time it’s the ca. 1860 Daniel S. Major House in Lawrenceburg, Dearborn County, Indiana (Cincy MLS # 1638355/$399,900 list price).
-This striking home sits prominently on a terrace overlooking the Ohio River and U.S. Route 50 (West Eads Parkway) just on the outskirts of Lawrenceburg’s historic city center.
+Another piece of history is searching for its next caretaker.
+This time it’s the ca. 1860 Daniel S. Major House in Lawrenceburg, Dearborn County, Indiana.
+This striking Italianate style home sits prominently on a terrace overlooking the Ohio River and U.S. Route 50 (West Eads Parkway) just on the outskirts of Lawrenceburg’s historic city center.

 It’s a mere 25 miles or so from downtown Cincinnati (about 35 minutes by car, less as the crow flies).